gian99giu/fusion/README.md

 Hello,
 To make this code works:
 First of all, in a linux system, create a virtual enviroment with python 3.9 .
-Then install requirements in the two txt tiles:
+Then install requirements:

-pip install -r requirements_tf.txt

-pip install -r requirements_torch_catnet.txt
+pip install -r requirements.txt

 For any problem i leave a .yml file to clone my enviroment.